Fundament-Software/scopes/doc/module-glsl.rst

 The `glsl` module exports bridge symbols that make it possible to define and access external variables for shader programs.

+.. define:: gl_ClipDistance

+   A constant of type `[f32 x ?]`.
+.. define:: gl_FragCoord

+   A constant of type `vec4`.
+.. define:: gl_FragDepth

+   A constant of type `f32`.
+.. define:: gl_GlobalInvocationID

+   A constant of type `uvec3`.
+.. define:: gl_InstanceID

+   A constant of type `i32`.
+.. define:: gl_InstanceIndex

+   A constant of type `i32`.
+.. define:: gl_LocalInvocationID

+   A constant of type `uvec3`.
+.. define:: gl_LocalInvocationIndex

+   A constant of type `u32`.
+.. define:: gl_NumWorkGroups

+   A constant of type `uvec3`.
+.. define:: gl_PointSize

+   A constant of type `f32`.
+.. define:: gl_Position

+   A constant of type `vec4`.
+.. define:: gl_VertexID

+   A constant of type `i32`.
+.. define:: gl_VertexIndex

+   A constant of type `i32`.
+.. define:: gl_WorkGroupID

+   A constant of type `uvec3`.
+.. define:: gl_WorkGroupSize

+   A constant of type `uvec3`.
+.. define:: r16

+   A constant of type `Symbol`.
+.. define:: r16_snorm

+   A constant of type `Symbol`.
+.. define:: r16f

+   A constant of type `Symbol`.
+.. define:: r16i

+   A constant of type `Symbol`.
+.. define:: r16ui

+   A constant of type `Symbol`.
+.. define:: r32

+   A constant of type `Symbol`.
+.. define:: r32f

+   A constant of type `Symbol`.
+.. define:: r32i

+   A constant of type `Symbol`.
+.. define:: r32ui

+   A constant of type `Symbol`.
+.. define:: r8

+   A constant of type `Symbol`.
+.. define:: r8_snorm

+   A constant of type `Symbol`.
+.. define:: r8i

+   A constant of type `Symbol`.
+.. define:: r8ui

+   A constant of type `Symbol`.
+.. define:: rg16

+   A constant of type `Symbol`.
+.. define:: rg16_snorm

+   A constant of type `Symbol`.
+.. define:: rg16f

+   A constant of type `Symbol`.
+.. define:: rg16i

+   A constant of type `Symbol`.
+.. define:: rg16ui

+   A constant of type `Symbol`.
+.. define:: rg32

+   A constant of type `Symbol`.
+.. define:: rg32f

+   A constant of type `Symbol`.
+.. define:: rg32i

+   A constant of type `Symbol`.
+.. define:: rg32ui

+   A constant of type `Symbol`.
+.. define:: rg8

+   A constant of type `Symbol`.
+.. define:: rg8_snorm

+   A constant of type `Symbol`.
+.. define:: rg8i

+   A constant of type `Symbol`.
+.. define:: rg8ui

+   A constant of type `Symbol`.
+.. define:: rgba16

+   A constant of type `Symbol`.
+.. define:: rgba16_snorm

+   A constant of type `Symbol`.
+.. define:: rgba16f

+   A constant of type `Symbol`.
+.. define:: rgba16i

+   A constant of type `Symbol`.
+.. define:: rgba16ui

+   A constant of type `Symbol`.
+.. define:: rgba32

+   A constant of type `Symbol`.
+.. define:: rgba32f

+   A constant of type `Symbol`.
+.. define:: rgba32i

+   A constant of type `Symbol`.
+.. define:: rgba32ui

+   A constant of type `Symbol`.
+.. define:: rgba8

+   A constant of type `Symbol`.
+.. define:: rgba8_snorm

+   A constant of type `Symbol`.
+.. define:: rgba8i

+   A constant of type `Symbol`.
+.. define:: rgba8ui

+   A constant of type `Symbol`.
+.. type:: DispatchIndirectCommand

+   A plain type of supertype `CStruct` and of storage type `{num_groups_x=u32 num_groups_y=u32 num_groups_z=u32}`.

+.. type:: DrawArraysIndirectCommand

+   A plain type of supertype `CStruct` and of storage type `{count=u32 instanceCount=u32 first=u32 baseInstance=u32}`.

+.. type:: ceil

+   An opaque type of supertype `OverloadedFunction`.

+.. type:: dFdx

+   An opaque type of supertype `OverloadedFunction`.

+.. type:: dFdy

+   An opaque type of supertype `OverloadedFunction`.

+.. type:: findLSB

+   An opaque type of supertype `OverloadedFunction`.

+.. type:: fract

+   An opaque type of supertype `OverloadedFunction`.

+.. type:: fwidth

+   An opaque type of supertype `OverloadedFunction`.

 .. type:: gsampler

    An opaque type.